hzyinn/Chinese-agitative-opinion-dataset/README.md

 ## Agitative Opinions

-we categorize agitative opinions into nine types which are **inflammatory, fearmongering, group opposition, unrealistic, offensive, pornographic, mammonish, immoral and extreme** opinions.
+We categorize agitative opinions into nine types which are **inflammatory, fearmongering, group opposition, unrealistic, offensive, pornographic, mammonish, immoral and extreme** opinions.
 If a sentence contains any type of opinions above, we regard it as a sentence containing agitative opinions.

 ## Construction